Mamtaz Sanghamita

-Mamtaz Sanghamita is an Indian physician and politician.
+Mamtaz Sanghamita (16 January 1946 – 27 August 2026) was an Indian gynaecologist and politician.
 She was a member of parliament to the 16th Lok Sabha from Bardhaman-Durgapur (Lok Sabha constituency), West Bengal.
-She won the 2014 Indian general election being an All India Trinamool Congress candidate.
+Sanghamita won the 2014 Indian general election being an All India Trinamool Congress candidate.

-Mamtaz Sanghamita is daughter of the late Syed Abdul Mansur Habibullah, a former Speaker of the West Bengal assembly and a former Law Minister, and Maqsooda Khatoon, an educationist.
+Mamtaz Sanghamita was the daughter of the late Syed Abdul Mansur Habibullah, a Speaker of the West Bengal assembly and a Law Minister, and Maqsooda Khatoon, an educationist.

-A gynaecologist by profession, she was head of the department of gynaecology at Calcutta Medical College and Hospital.
+She was head of the department of gynaecology at Calcutta Medical College and Hospital.

 Early life

-She attended the Municipal Girls School in Bardhaman and the Brahmo Balika Shikshalaya in Kolkata from where she passed out in first division securing letter in four subjects.
+Sanghamita attended the Municipal Girls School in Bardhaman and the Brahmo Balika Shikshalaya in Kolkata from where she passed out in first division securing letter in four subjects.
 She completed Pre-Medical from Bethune College.
-She passed MBBS from Calcutta Medical College in 1968.
+Sanghamita obtained MB BS from Calcutta Medical College in 1968.
 This was followed by DGO in 1970 from the University of Calcutta and MD (OTG) from Delhi University.
 She went to UK for higher studies.

-Family
+Personal life and death

-In 1975 she married Nurey Alam Chowdhury, a barrister and later a Cabinet Minister in the State Government.
-Their only daughter Dr. Shabana Roze is a MBBS from National Medical College and is pursuing higher medical research.
+In 1975, she married Nurey Alam Chowdhury, a barrister and later a Cabinet Minister in the State Government.
+Their only daughter, Dr. Shabana Roze, has a MB BS from National Medical College and is pursuing higher medical research.

+Sanghamita died on 27 August 2026, at the age of 80.